-- Mayo Clinic Hospital is a tertiary referral center with developed transplant programs and Mayo Clinic Cancer Center, a National Cancer Institute-designated comprehensive cancer center.
+- Mayo Clinic Hospital, a tertiary referral center with developed transplant programs, and the Mayo Clinic Cancer Center, a National Cancer Institute-designated comprehensive cancer center

-This fellowship fulfills the requirements for fellowship training in hospice and palliative medicine as outlined by the American Board of Medical Specialties, the Accreditation Council for Graduate Medical Education and the Residency Review Committee for Family Medicine.
+The program fulfills the training requirements as defined by the American Board of Medical Specialties and is accredited by the Accreditation Council for Graduate Medical Education.

 The Hospice and Palliative Medicine Fellowship at Mayo Clinic's campus in Phoenix, Arizona, was established in 2007 and accepted its first trainee in 2008.
 We are currently accepting two fellows annually.